makersacademy/CV/README.md

 #### Communication
 Excellent, clear and concise communication skills.
-* Pair programming:
-  - Enjoys pairing with other developers and at Zopa it helped to quickly build up system knowledge, hear new ideas and ultimately clear and correct code.
-Also the constant reviewing of each others code sped up the release process.
 * Business and Developer communication:
   - Excellent skills at bridging the communication gap between business and technical audiences built form the years spent as a tester liaising between developers and business users.
 * Question asking:
-  - Not afraid to ask for clarification early on and , which ensures focus is set to solve the correct problems.
+  - Not afraid to ask for clarification early on which ensures focus is set to solve the correct problems.

 #### Problem Solving
 Breaking down problems into manageable chunks, attention to detail and designing solutions that integrate well.

 * Define the problem:
   - Define the problem, break it down and look for any potential issues downstream.
-An example at Zopa was the creation a process flow diagram for the new debt collection application.
-This served as the delivery road map clearly showing upstream and down stream dependencies for each step which was expanded out and coded for.
+An example at Zopa was the creation of our process flow diagram for the new debt collection application.
+This served as the delivery road map, clearly showing upstream and down stream dependencies for each step which was expanded out and coded for.
 * Innovation:
   -  Looking to improve/re-factor code for a genuine benefit.
 Example at Zopa with an opportunity to add needed flexibility of the 'on hold' feature.
 Instead of a solution to pause the Sidekiq queue, the queue time was made adjustable.
 This gave the users added flexibility for individual cases and also allowed them to simulate a full work flow in UAT.
 * Planning and Design:
   - The [Battleship project](https://github.com/meads58/battleships/tree/master/lib)  project shows how the single responsibility principle was used to design the system.
 Achieved a clear understanding of building applications up from small manageable chunks to solve a specific problem led to making, maintaining and adding features easier.

 #### Coding Examples
 <table table-layout=fixed width=100%>